Skip to content

 Level: BSc

 Intestinal diseases in poultry are one of the most prevalent and costly problems in poultry production.
 One of the most prevalent infections is coccidiosis, which is caused by Eimeria parasites.
 Previous studies have shown that volatile organic compounds (VOCs) from air samples can detect and quantify Eimeria parasites in broilers.
 Also, it is thought that VOCs from manure samples can be of aid to identify specific biomarkers associated with shifts in the gut microbiota.
-During this project, faecal and caecal samples will be analyzed with proton transfer reaction – time-of-flight – mass spectrometry (PTR-ToF-MS) and thermal desorption – gas chromatography – mass spectrometry (TD-GC-MS).
+As part of the OBSeRVeD, faecal and caecal samples will be analyzed with proton transfer reaction – time-of-flight – mass spectrometry (PTR-ToF-MS) and thermal desorption – gas chromatography – mass spectrometry (TD-GC-MS).
 The aim of these analysis is to identify potential biomarker candidates related to 1) microbiome shift and 2) Eimeria infection.

 If you are interested, please contact: Pascalle Deenekamp (pascalle.deenekamp@ru.nl)